Sitges FanPitch Announces the Selected Projects for Its Eleventh Edition

 Directed by Sofia Esteve and Isa Luengo

 Mid-1950s.
-Years of dictatorship, persecution of dissidence and wolf hunting.
-While her brothers try to kill the wolf that threatens the village's flocks, Valentina begins to experience strange impulses towards the fresh blood and meat of the cattle.
+Years of dictatorship, persecution of dissidents, and varmint hunting.
+While her brothers try to kill the wolf that threatens the local flocks, Valentina begins to experience bizarre cravings for the flesh and fresh blood of the livestock.

 Holi Womb